kimmichurri/notez-api/README.md

 # Trapper Keeper

 This repository will serve as the Trapper Keeper "backend".
+The "frontend" can be found at https://github.com/JustinTorrance/notez

+This project was a week long group project and created by Kim Myers(https://github.com/kimmichurri), [Justin Torrance](https://github.com/JustinTorrance), and [Joshua Lavarine](https://github.com/jlavar1).

 ## Project Setup